 In May of 2009, with Gen. David H. Petraeus, U.S. commander of Central Command, as the commencement speaker, GGC graduated 38 students.
-In June 2009, the Commission on Colleges of the Southern Association of Colleges and Schools granted Georgia Gwinnett its initial accreditation, giving the College the ability to apply for research grants and awards from foundations for students and faculty members and expand its degree programs.
+In June 2009, the Commission on Colleges of the Southern Association of Colleges and Schools granted Georgia Gwinnett its initial accreditation, giving the College the ability to expand its degree programs and to apply for research grants and awards from foundations for students and faculty members.
 GGC now also offers majors in early childhood education, history, exercise science, mathematics, special education, English, political science and criminal justice/criminology.
 GGC expects to begin its nursing program soon.